 13:11 Finally, brothers, rejoice.
-Aim for restoration, comfort one another, agree with one another, live in peace; and (!) the God of love and peace will be with you.
+Aim for restoration, comfort one another, agree with one another, live in peace;

 Paul ends his letter, like Eisenhower did his orders before D-Day, telling them they are not supposed to do this alone.
-Two things you should go forward with in the Christian life: each other, and God himself--and those two things make the Christian life profoundly WORTH IT.
-They turn the struggle into delight.
+Two things you should go forward with in the Christian life:

 First, each other: Paul says, "COMFORT one another.
 Agree WITH one another.
 Live in PEACE with one another."
 Be TOGETHER.
 I learned this a few years ago from my trainer at the gym.
 When a herd of cows senses a storm coming, they run from it, scattering as they go.
 Of course, the storm always catches up with them, and when it does, it's especially hard on them because they are out in the cold alone.
 Buffalo, by contrast, instinctively do the opposite: When they sense a storm coming, they huddle together and walk into the storm.
 I'm sure their cow cousins think they're crazy, but this gives the buffalo 3 advantages: First, they get extra support from being huddled together.
-Second, the fur is thicker on their frontsides than their backsides, which gives them extra protection for warmth, and third: it literally shortens the storm for them, since they are walking through it.7
+Second, the fur is thicker on their frontsides than their backsides, which gives them extra protection for warmth, and third: it literally shortens the storm for them, since they are walking through it.